Hotel Monte Vista Picture of the Week

 Hotel Monte Vista – Built in the 1920s as an upscale hotel by Flagstaff investors.
 It was named the Community Hotel until a private corporation purchased it in 1960.

-Flagstaff’s downtown is split by the proverbial railroad tracks—but in this case, I don’t think there’s a wrong side.
+The proverbial railroad tracks split Flagstaff’s downtown, but in this case, I don’t think there’s a wrong side.
 The north side is a historic district; on the other side, old warehouses fill the limited space between the tracks and Northern Arizona University.
-Each has a distinct vibe of its own.
+Each has a distinct vibe.

 Older masonry structures make up the historic district and crowd the sidewalks.
 As a result, the streets are narrow, and parking is limited.
-If you find a parking spot, it’s easy to walk about the 24 blocks downtown.
+If you find a parking spot, walking about the 24 blocks downtown is easy.
 When the founders laid out the town, they included alleys so deliveries and utilities would be off the street.
 That may have worked in the mid-twentieth century, but retail space is at a premium, so landlords split the buildings, and now shops occupy the building’s front and back.
 That means there’s always a beer delivery truck clogging the street somewhere.

 Nope - I spotted this sign in a tavern window and it confused me for days.
 Then I realized that it has a different meaning if you move the 'N' from the top, to the bottom.

 If the area north of the tracks is all façade, the south side is another story.
-It’s more bohemian, rustic, and organic—as you’d expect from a college town.
+As you’d expect from a college town, it’s more bohemian, rustic, and organic.
 The merchants may slap paint on their industrial buildings and hang an open sign on this side of town.
 They depend on the product and repeat clientele to survive.
-You’ll get the same bar food, but without the pretentiousness.
+You’ll get the same bar food but without the pretentiousness.
 For example, this is where the youth hostel is.
-Over the past two weeks, I’ve shown motel signs from here, and this is where you’ll find a café called the Tourist Home.
+Over the past two weeks, I’ve shown motel signs from here, where you’ll find a café called the Tourist Home.
 This eating establishment has good food, but they’ve replaced the wait staff and cashier with your cell phone—petulant geezers like me, beware (they dare to expect tips).

-For this week’s picture, we’re going to cross the tracks north to the Aspen and San Francisco Streets intersection.
-Here we’ll see Flagstaff’s third oversized sign on scaffolding.
-But this one is on the roof of the Hotel Monte Vista, one of the oldest hotels in Northern Arizona.
+For this week’s picture, we will cross the tracks north to the Aspen and San Francisco Streets intersection.
+Here, we’ll see Flagstaff’s third oversized sign on scaffolding.
+This one is on the roof of the Hotel Monte Vista, one of the oldest hotels in Northern Arizona.

 Monte Vista has an interesting backstory.
 It was built in the 1920s with money raised by local citizens.
 Including a big chunk from Zane Grey, they raised $200,000 to fund an upscale hotel the town desperately needed.
 It opened on New Year’s Day 1927 as the Community Hotel.
 It was a publicly held business until private investors bought it in 1960.
 Besides the hotel, the building was home to the Post Office, newspaper, and radio station, and its lounge was a speak-easy during prohibition.
 The hotel’s Website has a page with other histories, famous guests, and ghost stories.
 You can read it here.

-I shot this week’s image called Hotel Monte Vista early in the morning before the sun was up and the streets were empty.
+I shot this week’s image, Hotel Monte Vista, early morning before the sun and the empty streets.
 The lack of light muted the building’s colors.
 It looks like I was trying for a sepia-toned effect, but I wasn’t.
-It’s an unusual look for me, and I’m not sure it works.
+It’s an unusual look, and I’m not sure it works.
 What do you think?
 I also noticed that the signs on all three of this month’s photos have the sign on the right.
 I would have changed that had I thought about a grouping layout.Teal 356 - I stumbled on this Porsche while on my morning shoot on the south side of the tracks.
 It proves that even the bourgeoisie appreciate classy cars.

 Teal 356 – I stumbled on this Porsche while on my morning shoot on the south side of the tracks.
 It proves that even the bourgeoisie appreciate classy cars.
-You can view my Web version of Hotel Monte Vista on its page by clicking here.
+You can view my Hotel Monte Vista web version on its page by clicking here.
 I hope you enjoy seeing this month’s trio of hotel signs.
 Next week, we start a new adventure from Northern Arizona, so be sure to join us.

 Till next time